DOJ and White House Counsel Discussed Criminal Prosecution of Michael Flynn

 -

-Former acting Attorney General Sally Yates said Monday that she discussed with Donald Trump’s White House Counsel possible criminal charges related to Michael Flynn’s communications with Russian officials.
+Former acting Attorney General Sally Yates said Monday that she discussed with Donald Trump’s White House counsel possible criminal charges related to Michael Flynn’s communications with Russian officials.

-“To state the obvious, you don’t want your national security adviser compromised by the Russians,” Yates testified during a hotly anticipated hearing examining Russian meddling in the 2016 U.S. presidential elections.
+“To state the obvious, you don’t want your national security advisor compromised by the Russians,” Yates testified during a hotly anticipated hearing examining Russian meddling in the 2016 U.S. presidential elections.

-Amid two congressional probes examining that Kremlin campaign and a sprawling FBI counterintelligence investigation looking at possible collusion between Trump aides and the Kremlin, Flynn, Trump’s former national security adviser, has emerged as a central figure.
+Amid two congressional probes examining that Kremlin campaign and a sprawling FBI counterintelligence investigation looking at possible collusion between Trump aides and the Kremlin, Flynn, Trump’s former national security advisor, has emerged as a central figure.
 Trump fired him less than a month into the job after the Washington Post reported that he had lied to Vice President Mike Pence about the content of his conversations with a Russian diplomat.

 Yates, who was fired at the end of January for challenging the legality of President Donald Trump’s immigration policy, revealed on Monday in testimony before the Senate Judiciary Committee that she had three meetings with Don McGahn, the White House legal counsel, to discuss Flynn’s communications with Russian Ambassador Sergey Kislyak.

 As the Obama administration prepared to hit Moscow with sanctions over its alleged interference in the U.S. presidential campaign, Flynn had a series of conversations with Kislyak.
-Yates said on Monday that after Pence denied that Flynn and Kislyak had discussed sanctions, she grew concerned that the national security adviser had lied to his superior, and that Moscow could use that information to blackmail him.
+Yates said on Monday that after Pence denied that Flynn and Kislyak had discussed sanctions, she grew concerned that the national security advisor had lied to his superior, and that Moscow could use that information to blackmail him.

 Yates and McGhan met on Jan.
 26 in the White House legal counsel’s office along with a senior member of the Justice Department’s National Security Division.
-She told McGann that Gen. Flynn’s conduct, as well as his decision to lie about it, was “problematic.”
+She told McGann that Lt.
+Gen. Flynn’s conduct, as well as his decision to lie about it, was “problematic.”
 The Russians, aware of Flynn’s lies, could easily blackmail him, Yates concluded.

 “That created a compromised situation,” Yates said.